Disclosure: I get commissions for purchases made through links in this post. This helps keep this website running.

 - I threw out an entire large trash sack of trash (broken items, old bits of paper, etc).

-- I took an entire trunk-load-and-a-half of gently used items to donate to charity.
-And it was fast - I was not working on it all day.
+- On my first day, I took an entire trunk-load-and-a-half of gently used items to donate to charity - and that was just the start!

-- I didn't complete it all in one weekend since I didn't get to every area.
-This didn't surprise me as I figured it would take longer than a weekend.
-I felt happy knowing subsequent times will be easier because there's not much clutter coming back in the meantime, since those original items are now gone.
+- I didn't complete the declutter project all in one weekend since I didn't get to every area.
+In retrospect I don't know why I decided to try to declutter an entire house in a weekend!
+So this issue was not a big deal, and I felt happy knowing subsequent times will be easier because there's not much clutter coming back in the meantime, since those original items are now gone.

 Dana White recommends putting unneeded items to donate in a Donate Box, and always having the Donate Box available.
 I would change that slightly.
 If, miraculously, besides getting rid of your own things, you have managed to get your kids and spouse to identify things they no longer want, bag up those items immediately.
 Then close or tie the bags then and there, and immediately put the bags in the trunk and take them to the charity place to donate.
 (Or if the charity place is closed, then leave them in the trunk and take the items tomorrow when it's open).